FYS-STK3155 – Applied Data Analysis and Machine Learning

 After completing the course you will:

-- have knowledge about neural networks and deep learning methods for both supervised and unsupervised learning.
+• have knowledge about central deep learning methods for both supervised and unsupervised learning.

 Admission to the course